WebizenAI/devdocs/WebizenTechStack/Webizen3.0/HyperMediaContainers/webizen.n3.md

 etc.

-These considerations are being advanced in the Web Civics Permissive Commons Technology project environment; that can be found online: https://pct-devdocs.webcivics.org/

 In-effect, a webizen.n3 file is intended to be used by a webizen agent, as a more advanced version of sitemap.xml or robots.txt etc.